longturn/freeciv21/docs/Contributing/visual-studio.rst

 Final Steps and Notes
 =====================

-As of this writing there are some issues with configuring, compiling (building), debugging and installing Freeciv21 inside of the Visual Studio user interface:
+At this point Visual Studio is ready for you to configure and compile (build) Freeciv21.
+However, as of this writing there is an issue with installing Freeciv21 inside of the Visual Studio user interface:

-* Issue 1003: Support Windows Visual Studio presets in CMakePresets.json
 * Issue 1006: Install target fails on Visual Studio on Windows

+To configure Freeciv21 in Visual Studio you first have to select either the :file:`windows-release` or :file:`windows-debug` configuration preset as defined in :file:`CMakePresets.json`.
+On the :guilabel:`Standard` toolbar, which is enabled by default, you will click the :guilabel:`Target System` drop down box and pick the :strong:`Local Machine` option.
+Next you will click the :guilabel:`Configuration` drop down box and pick the :strong:`windows-release` or :strong:`windows-debug` option.
+Visual Studio will then automatically populate the :guilabel:`Build Preset` drop down box based on what you select for :guilabel:`Configuration`.
+With these options set you will lastly click :menuselection:`Project --> Configure Cache`.
+When this process is complete you can then compile (build) by clicking :menuselection:`Build --> Build All`.
+Visual Studio will compile all targets for Freeciv21 and place the output into the :file:`build-vs` directory.

+.. note:: The first time you run the Configure Cache command (from :menuselection:`Project --> Configure Cache`) or ask Visual Studio to generate the C++ Intellisense data, Visual Studio will invoke the :file:`vcpkg` installation process to download and compile all of the project dependencies listed in the manifest file:
+  :file:`vcpkg.json`. :strong:`This will take a very long time`.
+On a fast computer with a good Internet connection it will take at least 3 hours to complete.
+Everything will be downloaded and compiled into the :file:`C:\\Tools\\vcpkg` directory, or wherever you configured :file:`vcpkg` earlier.
+Binaries for the packages will be copied into the :file:`./build-vs/` directory inside of the main Freeciv21 directory and reused for subsequent builds.

+:strong:`Notes about Clang-Cl vs MSVC`

-With regards to Issue 1003, If you open any file (such as :file:`CMakeLists.txt`) and make a change, Visual Studio will prompt to :strong:`Generate` updated C++ Intellisense information.
-If selected, Visual Studio will configure using the ``fullrelease`` preset in :file:`CMakePresets.json` using the Ninja generator.
-Ninja only supports MSVC in Visual Studio.
-However, the Longturn community does not support the MSVC compiler because the code requires proprietary extensions that MSVC doesn't implement.
+Freeciv21 has two custom presets specifically for Windows and Visual Studio because Visual Studio defaults to the MSVC compiler instead of LLVM's Clang-Cl compiler that we installed earlier.
+The main reason why we do this is because the code requires proprietary extensions that MSVC doesn't implement.
 Instead the Longturn community supports the open source LLVM Clang-Cl compiler on Windows in Visual Studio as it supports the required proprietary extensions (note that GNU GCC is used in :doc:`MSYS2 <msys2>` on Windows).
-In order to configure, compile and debug with Clang-Cl you must do all the work from the command line.
-You will still want to allow Visual Studio to generate Intellisense data as that will aid in development, however understand that compiling with MSVC is not supported by the community and will most likely fail.

-Until Issue 1003 is resolved, these are the steps to configure and compile (build) Freeciv21 using Visual
-Studio:
+If you select any preset and allow Visual Studio to configure with the Ninja generator and MSVC compiler you will recieve a great number of errors and the build will fail.

+If you are interested in configuring and compiling from the command line instead of the GUI, you can use these commands:

 .. code-block:: rst

-  cmake . -B build -G "Visual Studio 17 2022" -DCMAKE_INSTALL_PREFIX=$PWD/build/install
+  cmake . -B build-vs -G "Visual Studio 17 2022" -DCMAKE_INSTALL_PREFIX=$PWD/build/install
-  cmake --build build
+  cmake --build build-vs
-  cmake --build build --target install     # Not working until Issue 1006 is resolved
+  cmake --build build-vs --target install     # Not working until Issue 1006 is resolved

-The first command configures Visual Studio to compile a Debug version of the programs and places the install location to be a sub-directory of the :file:`build` directory for use during debugging and testing purposes.
+The first command configures Visual Studio to compile a Debug version of the programs and places the install location to be a sub-directory of the :file:`build-vs` directory for use during debugging and testing purposes.
+This is the same as selecting the :file:`windows-debug` preset configuration.
 The second and third command then "builds" and "installs" the configured code solution.
 You will need to manually start the client and/or server to test.

-.. note:: The first time you run the configure command (first line in the code block above) or ask Visual Studio to generate the C++ Intellisense data, Visual Studio will invoke the :file:`vcpkg` installation process to download and compile all of the project dependencies listed in the manifest file: :file:`vcpkg.json`.
-  :strong:`This will take a very long time`.
-On a fast computer with a good Internet connection it will take at least 3 hours to complete.
-Everything will be downloaded and compiled into the :file:`C:\\Tools\\vcpkg` directory, or wherever you configured :file:`vcpkg` earlier.
-Binaries for the packages will be copied into the :file:`./build/` directory inside of the main Freeciv21 directory and reused for subsequent builds.

 .. |reg|    unicode:: U+000AE ..
 REGISTERED SIGN